NHS England’s plan is not enough to avert disaster this winter | Adrian Boyle

 That may be unusual to read at the end of July, but even now during the warmer months – when things are “supposed to be quieter” – emergency departments remain under immense pressure.
 In June alone, more than 100,000 patients waited 12-hours in an A&E. These are patients seeking “emergency” care.

-From the data we know that the majority of people who wait the longest are the least able to cope; patients who are elderly, or who have mental health issues – often both.
+From the data, we know that the majority of people who wait the longest are the least able to cope; patients who are elderly, or who have mental health issues – often both.
 These patients are being let down by an under-resourced and under-staffed emergency care system, despite the efforts of hard-working emergency medicine staff.

 Last winter, readers will recall multiple images of ambulances queuing outside hospitals, and the stories of patients waiting for hours inside A&Es.
 While the images and stories may no longer be on the front pages, the crisis has not gone away.
 The fear is that things will be worse this year.